pycaret/pycaret/README.md

 ## Dependencies
 Please read requirements.txt for list of requirements.
 They are automatically installed when pycaret is installed using pip. `shap`, `awscli` and `psutil` is removed from hard dependency in PyCaret 2.0.
 Must be installed separately, if needed.

-## Note:
-It supports Python 64 bit only.

 ## License